Benchmarking neutral atom-based quantum processors at scale: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this work, we have presented two benchmarking strategies for neutral atom-based quantum computers that can be used for cross-platform evaluation, specifically to analize a device's perfomances through QAA or QAOA results.
 The benchmarking strategy does not rely on previous knowledge of the ideal evolution of the system, but on the quality of the solutions obtained from the QPUs.
-We have tested the proposed method on \texttt{quera\_aquila} and \texttt{pasqal\_fresnel} with up to 102 qubits, and execution time between $2$ and $4\,\mathrm{\mu s}$.
+We have tested the proposed method on \texttt{quera\_aquila} and \texttt{pasqal\_fresnel} with up to 102 qubits, and execution time between $2$ and $4\,\mathrm{\mu s}$. \ar{These benchmarks are scalable because they rely only on the quality of the measured optimization outcomes, rather than on full knowledge of the underlying quantum evolution, making them suitable for application-level performance assessment even when exact quantum simulations become impractical.}

+\ar{We emphasize, however, that the proposed protocol is not intended to isolate hardware imperfections from algorithmic limitations.
+Rather, it provides an end-to-end assessment of application performance under realistic operating conditions.
+More detailed identification of specific error sources requires complementary techniques such as Hamiltonian learning, device calibration, or analog verification protocols, which address different aspects of processor characterization.}

 The relationship between the atomic distances $a$ and the interaction coefficients $C_6$ of the two devices Eq.~\eqref{eq:RelIntDist_Devs} ensures equivalent interaction strengths and thus equivalent Hamiltonians, which enables the cross-platform benchmarking.